undecaf/typo3-dev/README.md

 The TYPO3 installation is accessible outside of the container at the mount point of `typo3-vol`.
-However, the container's UIDs and GIDs are different from your own ones.
+However, the container's UIDs and GIDs are different from your own ones:

-To view Docker container UIDs and GIDs:

 ```bash
 $ sudo ls -nA $(sudo docker volume inspect --format '{{.Mountpoint}}' typo3-vol)